Cambridge District Scout Archive

 The Patrols had square colours halved diagonally.
 The books provide both a patrol symbol and a reason for the colours.
 The colours are often chosen based on a less than fundamental connection.
 See at http://scoutcollecting.co.uk/ssshop4-badges-senior_scouts-membership.

 The books can be read at http://www.thedump.scoutscan.com.
-Some names are more settled in the collective memory than others and robustly reflect the times.
+Some names are more settled in the collective memory than others and collectively they robustly reflect the times.

-The new list of Patrol names and coloured badges were to be worn with the first named colour facing forward.
+A revised set of Patrol names were issued in 1967.
+Specific permission to use other names is given.
+The new rectangular two colour badges (above) were to be worn with the first named colour facing forward.
 Eight colours were identified that could be reversed so that Patrol names not on the list could be used.

 Rangers and Guides

-and also in 1949 ‘Explorers’ a Patrol name rather than a category.
+and also in 1949 ‘Explorers’ a Patrol name in a competition rather than a section.

 - Little Owl